Welcome to the Careers Department

-We have also been awarded the Calderdale & Kirklees Careers Quality Standard, which is a nationally validated local quality award.
+We have also been awarded the C&K Careers Quality in Careers Standard.
+This nationally recognised award is one of the highest accolades an organisation can receive for excellence in this area of work.
 Our careers service is embedded in the wider life of the school and brings relevant action and assistance to each age group.

 The Quality in Careers Standard is the national quality award for careers education, information, advice and guidance (CEIAG) in schools, colleges and work-based learning.
 All state-funded secondary schools are “strongly recommended” by the DfE to work towards, achieve, and maintain this Standard.